 The television talk-show host Dr. Phil has a saying: You can’t change what you don’t acknowledge.”
 Ignoring little things could lead to a lot of wasted spending.
 Southern California Edison is doing everything it can to help the consumer save energy.
 Aside from a long list of available rebated and incentive programs, they are also offering a free online Home Energy Efficiency Survey in place of an Energy audit.
 Unlike an audit where a technician comes out to your house to measure your consumption levels, the survey lets you honestly figure out those levels for yourself to make changes before a technician needs to be involved.
 The survey will list suggestions to lower your energy cost.
 If the survey suggestions are followed and the energy use is still too high for the homeowner, then an energy audit is recommended by a trained technician.

 Save the watts!

-While these simple steps won’t take longer to retrofit an entire house, the availability of these options doesn’t guarantee their use.
+While these simple steps won’t take long to retrofit an entire house, the availability of these options doesn’t guarantee their use.
 Everyone making a tiny effort will lower everyone else’s energy bill.
 The less draw on a power grid means the lower the cost of that grid’s power.
 For our next installment of exploring the history of saving energy, WC-Air will focus on other methods available to the homeowner for saving dollars.
 This puts the power of your pocketbook back in your hands.
 Don’t let an energy company dictate the cost of your bill.
 Take charge to lower it today!

-Join us next time for our next installment on “It’s getting hard to waste energy,” where we will focus on simple steps you can take at home to both monitor and lower your energy costs.
+Join us next time for our next installment on “It’s getting hard to waste energy,” where we will focus on simple steps you can take at home to both monitors and lower your energy costs.